MicrochipTech/fpga-hls-examples/Training2/readme.md

 8. Now select the job file “`Training2/VIDEO_KIT_TOP.job`” downloaded from the release assets.
 Alternatively, you may generate your own bitstream from the Libero project created in the [previous section](#appendix-b-integrating-into-smartdesign) by running "Generate Bitstream", which runs
 Synthesis, Place and Route, and Timing (approx. 1-2 hours.)

+Note: as step 1 documented, to obtain this .job file, you can either:
+- Run `./setup.ps1` under `\fpga-hls-examples\` directory, to obtain pre-compiled binary.
+OR
+- re-generate the bitstream and Libero project from scratch by following the instructions here: <https://github.com/MicrochipTech/fpga-hls-examples/tree/main/Training1/Libero>

 9. Enter a project location.
 Click OK.